WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 }
 ```

-The Push Wallet client is responsible for resubscribing to existing subscriptions.
+The Push Wallet client is responsible for creating and maintaining subscriptions.
 To initialize the Push Wallet client, create a `Push.Wallet.Params.Init` object in the Android Application class with the `CoreClient`.
 The `Push.Wallet.Params.Init` object will then be passed to the `PushWalletClient` initialize function.

 The `PushWalletClient` should be initialized in the Application class.

+#

 ### PushWalletClient.Delegate